If I told you a specific skill only amounted to three percent of your next round of golf, how hard would you focus on improving it?

 How should this fact reshape your thinking?

-You can apply this 3% to 97% split to suit any number of things within the sport; however, I want you to really digest this in a couple different ways.
+You can apply this 3% to 97% split to suit any number of things within the sport; however, I want you to digest this in a couple of different ways.

-Firstly, when working with beginners, we must consider this: In order to truly set them up for success and long-term enjoyment in this sport, we need to spend the majority of our time walking them through the on-course soft skills.
-We need to patiently teach them the etiquette, safety and procedures needed during the down time in their round…after all, it accounts for 97 per cent of it.
+Firstly, when working with beginners, we must consider this: To truly set them up for success and long-term enjoyment in this sport, we need to spend the majority of our time walking them through the on-course soft skills.
+We need to patiently teach them the etiquette, safety and procedures needed during the downtime in their round…after all, it accounts for 97 percent of it.